EsriCanada-CE/esricanada-ce.github.io/_appchallenge/2026/cogs/Lay_Down_the_Lawrencetown.md

   - name: "Glenn Gentil"
     bio: "Having grown up in British Columbia, I spent my childhood taking advantage of the beautiful Coast Mountains, using my free time to both ski and bike.
 Living in such a breathtaking province, I developed a deep appreciation for the land we all share: the way it shapes our culture and history.
 This fascination led me to pursue further education, where I earned a bachelor’s degree in Geography with a minor in English.
 Eager to continue honing my skills, I moved all the way across the country to Nova Scotia, where I am now pursuing a graduate certificate in GIS and learning to apply my geospatial knowledge using advanced geoprocessing tools."
     photo: glenn.jpg  # if team provided individual images, the image named here should exist in the images folder in the team's repo.
-  - name: "Full Name of Member"
+  - name: "Adam Nearing"
-    bio: "Adam Nearing - With a background in IT Programming from NSCC and a BFA in Film Studies & Art History from NSCAD University, I’m now at COGS pursuing a Graduate Certificate in GIS.
+    bio: "With a background in IT Programming from NSCC and a BFA in Film Studies & Art History from NSCAD University, I’m now at COGS pursuing a Graduate Certificate in GIS.
 I first discovered the world of GIS midway through my IT studies, which stood out to me as a perfect blend of technical visualization and my curiosity about the world through data.
 I’m currently a GIS Ambassador for Esri Canada and a committee member for the Geomatics Association of Nova Scotia (GANS), as a way to support and grow the local GIS community.
 I also enjoy backcountry skiing, winter surfing, cycle touring and thru-hiking, where looking at terrain and weather data has been a big part of my year-round activities."
     photo: adam.jpg  # if team provided individual images, the image named here should exist in the images folder in the team's repo.

 demo: